KarlRisager/KarlRisager/README.md

-### Hi there 👋
+<h2>Hi there 👋</h2>

-My name is Karl Skarsholm Risager.
+My name is <a href='https://www.linkedin.com/in/karl-risager-65b55a1b6/'>Karl Skarsholm Risager</a>.
 I'm a university student studying machine learning and datascience at the University of Copenhagen.

-I also currently teach at the datascience course at the university of Copenhagen as a TA.

 <!--
 **KarlRisager/KarlRisager** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.